CAT Preparation Strategies From Akshita Agarwal | 99.87%ile, Final Admits: IIM A,B,C

 A year ago, I was one among the numerous aspirants of Common Admission Test – CAT as we popularly know it.
 Now, I have final admits from IIM Ahmedabad, IIM Bangalore, and IIM Calcutta for their PGP class of 2017-2019.
 This has been a great journey for me, filled with many ups and downs.
 It’s an experience that I would like to share with my fellow aspirants.
 I’d be extremely satisfied to know if the strategies that had worked for me, work for you as well.

 To put things into perspective, CAT 2016 was my third attempt at the test.
 My respective scores in CAT 2014 and 2015 were 95.4 and 95.26 percentiles.
-After having taken 2 semi-casual attempts, I decided to invest more time and focus in my third attempt.
+After having taken 2 semi-casual attempts, I decided to invest more time and focus in my third attempt. (the key over here is to avoid procrastination as much as possible).
 The motivation to ace CAT stemmed from my desire to get a formal business education from one of India’s best B-schools.
 To that end, I began my preparations.

 Step 1: Assess Your Weak Areas: Diagnosis Helps Chart A Better Strategy

 Since the pattern for 2016 had not changed from 2015, my score in CAT 2015 gave me a broad overview of my weak areas.
 To start with, my VARC percentile was close to 85.
 DILR and QA were close to 95.
 I believe that the biggest problem with a low score in VARC is that one doesn’t know what one needs to improve.
 It’s subjective, right?
 At least, that’s what I thought at first.
 Okay, so VARC was a definite problem for me.
 Noted.
 What about my performance in DI, LR and QA?
 Those weren’t exceptional either.
 I thought hard about the underlying cause for each of these sections and came up with this list below: